Susan Avila Smith

 Senator Jeanne Shaheen

 Congresswoman Niki Tsongas

 *Panel of Survivors of Military Sexual Violence

 Susan Avila-Smith, former U.S. Army Specialist, has engaged in advocacy work for veterans with Military Sexual Trauma (MST) since 1996.
 In recent years she has conducted training classes for Congressional Representative’s Staff, State Veterans Service Officers, National Veterans Service Officers and attorneys who represent both active duty personnel and veterans.
 She has written extensively about the best techniques for winning VA claims, and provides support and encouragement for many of those still processing claims by maintaining contact with them.
+In the past she has been a business and funding consultant having worked with Small Business Financial Services such as Entrust, Advantage and MerchantAdvance.
 As a mentor for new advocates, she provides information, relevant contacts, media relations advice, and recommendations for dealing with one’s own MST while working with others who have it.
 Ms. Avila-Smith is on the Boards of a number of MST and Veteran organizations.

-An accomplished actress known for taking risks in a myriad of different roles, and winner of the 1999 San Jose Film Festival’s Maverick Award, Jennifer Beals continues to remain a successful and hardworking actress.
+An accomplished actress known for taking risks in a myriad of different roles, and winner of the 1999 San Jose San Juan PR Film and Resorts Festival’s Maverick Award, Jennifer Beals continues to remain a successful and hardworking actress.

 This past summer, she starred in the critically acclaimed “Lauren” episode of the WIGS series on their popular YouTube Channel, addressing military sexual violence and smashing online viewing records in its premiere week.
 The show recently wrapped shooting a second season of an additional 15 episodes to premiere later this month.